arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 I'm going to give you a few minutes to try this on your own.
 There will be a comment in the chat for you to "like" when you are done, and when we have a quorum, we will complete the query together.

 <details>
 <summary style = "margin-bottom: 1rem;">*Going through these slides on your own?
-Click here to reveal answer once you're done!*</summary>
+Click here to reveal an answer once you're done!*</summary>

 Try: